semantic-flow/sflo-dendron-notes/sflo.contributors.general-guidance.md

 ## RDF and Semantic Web

+- avoid use of blank nodes
 - meshes support multiple RDF formats (.trig, .jsonld, etc.)
+  - .trig might be better for user-facing content
+  - .jsonld might be better for system content
 - be mindful of RDF terminology and concepts
   - extends DCAT for dataset catalogs
   - extends PROV for provenance, with relator-based contexts